-We expect the number of units installed will continue to increase in future periods as we continue to commercialize our technology.
-We also expect that some portion of future installations will be for the smaller, lower priced, Barocycler NEP2320 model and some will be placed under lease or short-term rental agreements.
+We expect the number of units installed will continue to increase in future periods as we continue to commercialize our technology, although we may experience some delays in customer purchases due to current economic conditions in the global economy.
+Furthermore, we may realize some difficulties in signing up new international distribution partners if we are unable to secure additional funding through equity or debt financings.
+We also expect that some portion of future installations will continue to be for the smaller, lower priced, Barocycler NEP2320 model and some will be placed under lease or short-term rental agreements.
 Therefore, we expect that the average revenue per installation will continue to fluctuate from period to period as we continue to drive our installed base and commercialize PCT.
+We also expect that as we continue to expand the installed based of Barocycler instruments in the field we will realize increasing revenues from the sale of consumable products and extended service contracts.
+In the short-term, these recurring revenue streams may continue to fluctuate from period to period to period to period.

 Grant revenue.
-During the six months ended June 30, 2008 and 2007, we recorded \$53,389 and \$159,451 of grant revenue, respectively, in connection with our two SBIR Phase I grants.
+During the nine months ended September 30, 2008 and 2007, we recorded \$96,226 and \$190,715 of grant revenue, respectively.
 This decrease in grant revenue was due to a shift in resources from grant related activities to other research and development projects when the remaining Phase I grant was completed during the second quarter of 2008.
-We expect grant revenues to increase in the remaining quarters of 2008 as the work on our recently awarded SBIR Phase II grant will begin in the third quarter and continue, at varying levels, for the next six to eight quarters.
+During the third quarter of 2008 we began working on our \$850,000 SBIR Phase II grant and we expect grant revenues to increase over the next several quarters as the amount of time and expense incurred in connection with this Phase II grant continues to increase.
 The level of grant revenue that we recognize in any given quarter is dependent upon the level of resources we devote to grant related work in the period.